9 Winter Research Programs for High School Students

 Eligibility: All high school students who have completed the NYS Regents Living Environment or equivalent Biology class can apply.

-Through a combination of interactive lectures, hands-on laboratory experiments, and engaging discussions, you'll gain a deep understanding of the principles that underlie neurological function.
+This course offers an overview of fundamental neuroscience concepts, from the structure and function of neurons to the complexities of neural circuits and behavior.
+Through lectures, laboratory experiments, and discussions, you'll understand the principles that underlie neurological function.
 You will conduct experiments on state-of-the-art equipment, exploring topics such as neurophysiology, neuropharmacology, and neuroanatomy.
-The course extends beyond the classroom, providing opportunities for collaborative projects and exposure to the latest advancements in neuroscience research.
+The course provides opportunities for collaborative projects and exposure to the latest advancements in neuroscience research.

 Location: Penn State College of Medicine (PSCOM), Hershey, PA.